derekburgess/seg-graph-rag/README.md

 `pip install .`

 Everything is hardcoded to use a local datasets directory:

 `mkdir datasets`

-Optional:
+Note: At this point you can operate the Segmented RAG using only 2 commands.

-If you want to use the graph approach, download and install the Neo4j desktop app.
+If you want to use the graph approach, download and install the Neo4j desktop app, which will handle the driver install and provide some useful graph GUI tools.

 Configure the environment to work with Neo4j: